Skip to main content

 Temporal UIhttp://localhost:8233Workflow orchestration dashboard.

-• Authentication: Your apps can authenticate against the running Keycloak/IAM instance.
+• Zero-Conf Auth: Your workspace is pre-configured to authenticate against the running IAM instance.

 Configuration Details